Belmont-Data-Collaborative/bdaic-data-lake-explorer/docs/guides/UserGuide.md

 ### Privacy & Security

-**Data Handling:**
+**AI Data Processing:**
-- Sample data is sent to OpenAI for processing
+- **Sample Data Only**: Only dataset samples (1% of data, max 10MB) are sent to OpenAI
+- **No Full Datasets**: Complete datasets never leave your organization's infrastructure
+- **Column Schema Information**: Metadata and column descriptions may be shared for context
-- Questions and responses are processed according to OpenAI's data policies
+- **OpenAI Policies**: All AI processing follows OpenAI's data usage and retention policies
-- No full datasets are transmitted to external services
-- Your administrator controls AI feature availability
+- **Administrator Control**: Your admin controls AI feature availability per user

+**Security Measures:**
+- **Folder-Based Access**: AI only processes data from folders you have permission to access
+- **User-Level Controls**: AI features can be disabled for individual users
+- **Audit Logging**: All AI usage is tracked for compliance and monitoring
+- **Session Security**: AI conversations are tied to your secure authenticated session

 ## Downloads & Sampling